 Director of Religious Education (D.R.E.)

 God leads and she gladly follows.

-Jacquie and her husband David have four young children.
+Jacquie and her husband David have five children.
 By profession, she is a secondary English teacher.
 Shortly before having their first child, she took a hiatus from the school system to stay at home, fulfilling a dream.
 That summer a door opened within the church parish for the position of Director of Religious Education.
 Teaching in the public school system greatly prepared her for the scope of religious education.

 Serving the church gives her abundant joy.
 She loves working with young people and sharing her faith in Christ and love for Him with the youth.
 Learning and teaching are her passions.There is so much knowledge about her faith that she has gained through her endeavors as director.
 There is even more knowledge to be gained as the DRE.
 Jacquie loves what she does!

 It is her desire to continually enrich our Parish School of Religion (PSR) program to meet the needs of our young people and our parish families.
 6We have different gifts, according to the grace given us.
 If a man's gift is prophesying, let him use it in proportion to his[a]faith.
 7If it is serving, let him serve; if it is teaching, let him teach; Romans 12:6, 7 It is with great joy that Jacquie serves and teaches in the capacity of religious education, thus, fulfilling a dream.